-Do you need to renew an Minor’s passport?
+Do you need to renew a Minor’s passport?

 Minor’s Passport Renewal (Under Age 16)

 - Complete Form DS-11.
-Enter your information online and print Form DS-11 OR print out the blank form and then complete using black ink on one-sided pages.
+Enter your information online and print Form DS-11.
 Failure to provide information requested on this form, including your social security number, may result in significant processing delays and/or the denial of your application.
-The form can also be obtained from American Citizen Services at U.S. Embassy Abuja or U.S. Consulate Lagos.

 - Do not sign Form DS-11 on page 1

 - Both parents must be present with the child.
-Each should carry their passports or other photo identification documents issued by a government such as driver’s license, voter registration card or national identification card.
+Each should carry their passports or other photo identification documents issued by a government such as driver’s license, or new national identification card.

 - Bring one (1) photo measuring 2×2 inches.

-- The fee is $115 payable in dollars or the equivalent in Nigerian Naira.
+- The fee is $115 payable in dollars or the equivalent in Nigerian Naira in cash at the Embassy.
 We do not accept credit cards.

 - Original or certified Birth Certificate of the child/children.